crazyantlabs/sftptogo-docs/docs/how-to-customize-my-service/setting-up-a-custom-sftp-server-name.md

 title: 'Setting Up a Custom SFTP Server Name - Branding your SFTP'
 sidebar_position: 10
 ---
 To personalize your storage, you can replace SFTP To Go's hostname with a subdomain of a domain you own.
-To do so, copy your SFTP To Go host name from the dashboard and add a CNAME record to point to the host name.
-For example:
+To do so, copy your SFTP To Go hostname from the dashboard and add a CNAME record to point to the hostname.
+For example (make sure to use the hostname that shows in your dashboard as the target):

 | Record | Name | Target                               |
 |--------|------|--------------------------------------|
 | CNAME  | sftp | yellow-rectangle-14793.sftptogo.com. |

 Here are some links to the documentation regarding editing DNS records with popular domain providers.
-If your DNS provider isn't listed here, login to your provider's website and search their 'help' documents on adding DNS records.
+If your DNS provider isn't listed here, login to your provider's website and search their documentation on adding DNS records.

 | DNS Provider | Documentation |
 |---|---|